30 Aug 2019

 Office furniture: Desks, chairs, bookshelves and cabinets for use in the office.

-Public institution furniture: Furniture for use in public-sector facilities such as medical, sports, cultural and educational institutions.
+Public institution furniture: Furniture for use in public-sector facilities, such as medical, sports, cultural and educational institutions.

 Outdoor furniture is increasingly popular in the Chinese market.
-Available in an increasing variety, outdoor furniture mainly falls under the following categories: beach beds, rattan chairs, leisure chairs, bamboo chairs, and other outdoor furniture items.
+Available in ever more variety, outdoor furniture mainly falls under the following categories: beach beds, rattan chairs, leisure chairs, bamboo chairs, and other outdoor furniture items.
 Among these, rattan chairs and leisure chairs account for a bigger share.
 Demand in the outdoor furniture market has been extending from specialised sectors, such as star-grade hotels, restaurants, exclusive clubs, leisure venues and residential communities, to the home sector, including private gardens, rooftops and terraces.
 Development in the home sector is gathering momentum.

-China’s imports of selected furniture products in 2016:
+China’s imports of selected furniture products in 2018: